rubenmiddelman/Boe-Bot/README.md

-This is the boebot project
+This is the code for the boebot project